 After giving further effect to our sale of 7,350,000 shares of common stock in this offering at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2021 would have been approximately \$168.2 million, or \$6.34 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$3.51 to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of \$10.66 to new investors purchasing common stock in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$3.51 to our existing stockholders and an immediate dilution in pro forma as adjusted net tangible book value per share of \$3.51 to our existing common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering book value per share after this offering is determined by subtracting pro forma as adjusted net tangible book value per share of \$10.66 to new investors purchasing common stock in this offering.
+Dilution per share to new investors purchasing common stock in this offering is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.

-The following table illustrates this dilution on a per share basis:
+The following table illustrates this dilution on a per share basis